-If we really want to take virus protection seriously, we’d get involved with reporting undetected viruses to anti-virus product vendors.
+If we really want to take virus protection seriously, we will get involved with reporting suspicious files to anti-virus vendors.

 Malware developers thrive because very few people investigate virus alerts.
 A typical web-based virus attack scenario consists of multiple components.
 A person may willingly install software (a Trojan horse) and that software may download additional malicious components.
-Alternately, a user may inadvertently install software, be the victim of a drive-by download, when visiting a web site.
+A person may inadvertently install software, be the victim of a drive-by download, when visiting a web site.
 This software also downloads additional malicious components.
-It is almost always the case that one or more of these components is already detected as malicious.
-The malicious person needs at least one of these measures to be successful.
+Frequently one or more of these components is already detected as malicious.
+The malicious developer needs at least one of these measures to be successful.
 The malicious person can be detected if at least one of these measures is detected.
 At least one measure is often detected.

 Unfortunately, it is generally thought that if anti-virus software has detected a threat, then it is sufficiently addressed.
 Thus enables the malicious person to try as many threats as they wish.

-- Undetected threats work.
+• Undetected threats work.

-- Detected threats are ignored.
+• Detected threats are ignored.

 If enough people follow up on enough of these detected threats, then submit samples to anti-virus vendors and report malicious sites found, we can make malware development less profitable and less attractive.